Healthy Choices Coordinator- Diabetes

 Reporting to the Manager of Program Development, the duties include but are not limited to:

-- Engage in discussion with project partners (Aboriginal Cancer Control Unit and the Canadian Cancer Society) to develop impactful interventions and workshops that will be used to deliver and train Healing and Wellness front-line employees
+- Engage in discussions with the Metis Nation communities to gather information to help develop impactful interventions/workshops that will be used to deliver and train Healing and Wellness front line employees.

-- Deliver targeted smoking prevention/cessation and healthy living workshops training to Healing and Wellness front-line employees
+- Deliver targeted cannabis focused information sharing and healthy living workshops training to Healing and Wellness front line employees.

 - Post-Secondary education in a health promotion related field and/or minimum of 2 years’ experience in providing programs and services in an Indigenous setting